In the light of a possible dig in the area this has become a working document and is liable to changes...

 DDET - The Elletson family of Pilling had papers relating to the manor of Preesall.
-In several, uncatalogued, boxes. - checked - nothing
+In several, uncatalogued, boxes. - checked & nothing useful

 DDHK/3/7 may also have some Preesall with Hackensall estate papers.

-DDX 1188/2 - Plan of an estate in Preesall belonging to the heirs of the late Thomas Mather - nothing
+DDX 1188/2 - Plan of an estate in Preesall belonging to the heirs of the late Thomas Mather - checked & nothing useful

-DDBO/338 Sketch plan of Stalmine - but you never know. - nothing
+DDBO/338 Sketch plan of Stalmine - checked & nothing useful

 Some discussion has taken place within the group with regards to possible Roman Roads in this area.
 These maps, together with the tithe schedules, have been examined to look for patterns.
 Also in this area or Stalmine there was a possible tidal mill.